On the Picard Group of the Moduli Space of Curves via $r$-Spin Structures: Tautological relations at semisimple point:

-At this point one can derive relatively simple expression for topological part though closed formulas for R-matrix are not known.
-We will find tautological r-spin relations for $r\geq3$, so we will follow Pandharipande-Pixton-Zvonkine ~\cite{PPZ16}.
+We chose this point since at this point one can derive the relatively simple expression for the topological field theory of the corresponding shifted Witten's CohFT, although the closed formulas for $R$-matrix are not known.
+Acting on the topological field theory by $R$-matrix, we successfully deduce the PPZ relations (also called $r$-spin relations) for $r\geq3$ in tautological ring, using degree vanishing argument.
+We will follow Pandharipande--Pixton--Zvonkine \cite{PPZ16}.

-This shift along the second basis vector $e_{1}\in V_r$ yields a semisimple CohFT with attractive properties.
-As we saw in example \ref{swc} the quantum product at $\widetilde{\tau}$ is given by
+The shifted along the second basis vector $e_{1}\in V_r$ Witten's CohFT is semisimple and has a~relatively simple expression for its topological part.
+As we saw in Example~\ref{swc}, the quantum product at $\widetilde{\tau}$ is given by